 If you are behind schedule consider short cuts or shorter stops.
 Not everyone in the party may be able to pick up the pace.
 If you are going to be late and you have mobile reception ring the Club’s emergency phone.
-If there is no answer try again and/or try an alternative number.
+If there is no answer try again and/or try an alternative number or send a text as this sometimes will work when voice calls don’t.
 Sending someone ahead to the coaches is what we did in the past and is still an option if it doesn’t create a risk for them or the rest of the party.
 In extreme cases it might be safer and more sensible to cut the walk short and arrange to be picked up rather than continue a walk and end up with exhausted walkers in darkness.
 Safety first.
 Enjoyment second.
 Finishing the walk come hell or high water is a distant last!

 At the end of the walk it is best to take the party back to the coach.
 If members do wish to stop off at a pub or a cafe, make sure they know where the coaches are parked and emphasise the need to be sat back on the coach at the time stated on the coach sheet.

 If there were any problems on the walk caused by members whether unintentional (the walk was too hard for them) or intentional (forging ahead) please report this to the Rambles Secretary.
 It’s better that things are nipped in the bud rather than have to be dealt with after several leaders and parties have been inconvenienced or annoyed.

 If any member helps out particularly let the organiser know and we can give them a mention in the coach announcements.
 It’s also worth mentioning if anyone falls in a bog!